 Personal or unsecured loan

 Personal, or unsecured, loans are offered against your credit score.
-You can borrow anywhere between £1,000 and £35,000 for terms anywhere between one and ten years.
+You can borrow anywhere between £1,000 and £35,000 for terms anywhere between one and 10 years.

 However, you will need excellent credit to get the best loan rates, and loans are relatively inflexible with fixed monthly repayments and set loan terms.

-Using your bank account's overdraft facility can work out to be a cheap option depending on your circumstances, but it can also be incredibly expensive and bad value, especially as the terms and conditions can be quite baffling.
+Using your bank account's overdraft facility can work out to be a cheap option depending on your circumstances.

-However, if you only need a small amount of money to borrow for a short period of time, then it can work out to be a cheap and easy way to get hold of some cash quickly.
+If you only need a small amount of money to borrow for a short period of time, then an overdraft can work out to be a cheap and easy way to get hold of some cash quickly.